pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

     phase is:
      .. py:data:: xplm_CommandBegin
+       :value: 0

        The command is being started.

      .. py:data:: xplm_CommandContinue
+        :value: 1

         The command is continuing to execute.

      .. py:data:: xplm_CommandEnd
+        :value: 2

         The command has ended.

 .. py:function:: XPLMFindCommand(name: str) -> commandRef: